pulibrary/orangelight/README.md

    ```
    *Note: You can stop lando by running `lando stop` and you can start fresh using `lando destroy`*
 1. Index data into solr
-    *This step is only required if this is your first time running or you have run a `lando destroy`*
+    *This step is only required if this is your first time running, you have run a `lando destroy`, or you added a fixture to current_fixtures.json*
     ```
     rake pulsearch:solr:index
     ```